 Don’t leave your waste around

-Seeing plastic bags, bottles, food remains and other types of waste just laying out in the open is never a pleasure.
+Seeing plastic bags, plastic bottles, food remains and other types of waste just lying out in the open is never a pleasure.
 In many cities, they do a good job of cleaning, but even so, we should always aim to be respectful of our surroundings.
 Especially abroad.
 Put your waste in trash cans and containers, and if possible, sort the garbage into different groups, such as paper, plastic, glass, etc. Sorting the garbage is not an option everywhere – in some countries all the waste goes to the same place anyway – but if you are in a country where trash is sorted, then try to contribute to that process the same way locals do.

 Limit your water consumption

 Freshwater availability is going to be a major talking point in the near future.
-Experts advise that we think more about our water consumption.
-This can be done by taking quicker showers at lower temperatures, not letting the water run when you are doing the dishes or washing clothes, and by informing others of the risks of using too much water.
+Experts frequently advise us to think more about our water consumption.
+This can be done by taking quicker showers at lower temperatures, not letting the water run for too long when you are doing the dishes or washing clothes, and informing others of the risks of water overconsumption.